mozilla/bleach/docs/clean.rst

    If you need to use the output of ``bleach.clean()`` in an HTML attribute, you need to pass it through your template library's escape function.
 For example, Jinja2's ``escape`` or ``django.utils.html.escape`` or something like that.

+   If you need to use the output of ``bleach.clean()`` in any other context, you need to pass it through an appropriate sanitizer/escaper for that context.

 .. autofunction:: bleach.clean